Why Does Your IP Address Change Now and Then?

 And one of the first things you might do with a new connection is to see what your new IP address is.
 Make a note of the IP address—but don’t get too attached because most likely, your ISP is called a dynamic IP address, which means it’s subject to change on you.
 (Not that it will, but it can.)
 If it weren’t a dynamic IP address, it would be referred to as a static IP address…unchanging.

 It’s strictly a matter of numbers.
 There are millions and millions of computer users everywhere around the world and they are connected to the Internet at any one time.
 Some people are on the Internet often, others only now and then and sometimes for just a few minutes to send an email.

 As mentioned earlier, everyone who is online needs a unique IP address.
-Assigning a permanent, static IP to every ISP subscriber would have been very expensive, when you take into account all the logistics involved.
-And with the current generation of IP addresses (technically called IPv4), the number of static IP address would have run out fairly quickly.
+Assigning a permanent, static IP to every ISP subscriber would have been very expensive when you take into account all the logistics involved.
+And with the current generation of IP addresses (technically called IPv4), the number of static IP addresses would have run out fairly quickly.

 So the Internet world introduced the concept of dynamic IP addresses.
 That allowed ISPs to provide their subscribers an IP address that might change if needed.
 In essence, that IP address is borrowed or “leased” to you whenever you go online.

 That also allowed static IP addresses to be reserved for businesses and other entities with large networks that didn’t want the hassle of tracking different IP addresses for their companies.
 (The IT departments can distinguish the computers on their network in other ways.)